oferei/json-gate/README.md

 The JSON schema can also help with documentation and collaboration.
 Copy it to your API document and everybody should understand exactly what is expected.

 _jsonly_ is extremely easy to use:
-* A single function call
+* Intuitive - one function to create a schema, one function to use it
-* Both synchronous and asynchronous modes
+* Both synchronous and asynchronous modes - your choice
 * Conforms to standard - no surprises
 * Well documented, in case you don't feel like digging into the IETF specifications